 A total of six NHL sides remain in contention for this season’s Stanley Cup, and it’s still wide open as far as the bookmakers are concerned.
-The Chicago Blackhawks have been put in as the 11/5 favourites by the odds compilers at Betfair, and with this side’s recent results, it isn’t hard to see why that is the case.
-Chicago have managed to reach the conference final in five of the last seven seasons, and are one of the most consistent sides in the NHL.
-Founded in 1926, the Blackhawks compete in the Central Division of the Western Conference and the team have won a total of five Stanley Cup championships in their history.
+The Chicago Blackhawks have been put in as the 11/5 favorites by the odds compilers at Betfair, and with this side’s recent results, it isn’t hard to see why that is the case.
+Chicago has managed to reach the conference final in five of the last seven seasons and is one of the most consistent sides in the NHL.
+Founded in 1926, the Blackhawks compete in the Central Division of the Western Conference, and the team have won a total of five Stanley Cup championships in their history.
 One of the sides that were known as the ‘Original Six’ when the NHL began, Chicago won their last Stanley Cup in the 2012–13 season, and definitely know exactly what it takes to win the biggest prize in ice hockey.
-This side will no doubt be a popular choice with punters to take major honours once again.
+This site will no doubt be a popular choice with punters to take major honors once again.

 The Stanley Cup is the premier trophy when it comes to ice hockey, and is given to the team that wins the National Hockey League playoff, following the Stanley Cup Finals coming to an end.
 First played for in 1893, the Stanley Cup is slightly unusual for the fact that a new trophy is not created each year, and the winning team actually keeps the cup until the time a new side is crowned as champion.
 The most successful team in the history of the competition are the Montreal Canadiens who have won the Stanley Cup a total of 24 times.
 They are also the last Canadian-based side to win the title following their victory in 1993.
 This season’s defending champions were the Los Angeles Kings, but they have been unable to make it to the latter stages of the tournament and will have to wait until the following campaign for a chance to regain the crown.